 Registration FAQ: Please review our REGISTRATION FAQ sheet.

 Tuition and Financial Aid: We are a non-profit organization that operates on full enrollment.
+Limited financial assistance is available for families with demonstrated need.
+Please contact our treasurer.

 Registration Fees: A $125 fee is required to secure placement for each child attending Willow Wood.